National Academy of Medicine (France)

-Situated at 16 Rue Bonaparte in the 6th arrondissement of Paris, the Académie nationale de médecine (/fr/, "National Academy of Medicine") was created in 1820 by King Louis XVIII at the urging of baron Antoine Portal.
-At its inception, the institution was known as the Académie royale de médecine (or Royal Academy of Medicine).
-This academy was endowed with the legal status of two institutions which preceded it—the Académie royale de chirurgie (or Royal Academy of Surgery), which was created in 1731 and of the Société royale de médecine (or Royal Society of Medicine), which was created in 1776.
+The Académie nationale de médecine (English: National Academy of Medicine) is a French learned society situated at 16 Rue Bonaparte in 6th arrondissement, Paris.
+It was created in 1820 by King Louis XVIII at the urging of baron Antoine Portal.
+At its inception, the institution was known as the Académie royale de médecine (Royal Academy of Medicine).
+This academy was endowed with the legal status of two institutions which preceded it — Académie royale de chirurgie (Royal Academy of Surgery), which was created in 1731 and Société royale de médecine (Royal Society of Medicine), which was created in 1776.

 Background

 Academy members initially convened at the Paris Faculty of Medicine (or Faculté de Médecine de Paris).
 Four years later, the academy acquired its own headquarters, in the form of a mansion in the rue where it was located until 1850.
 The office was then relocated to a vaulted hall of the Hospital of Charity on rue Saint Pierre.

 Their current facility on Rue Bonaparte was designed by the French architect Justin Rochet, and was constructed between 1899 and 1902.

 In addition to Medicine, the academy has also been known to concern itself with access thereto.

 As of 2020, Maurice Tubiana is the president of the academy.